 Jeff Jones grew up boating on the Ohio River in Parkersburg, WV, and graduated from West Virginia University in 1975.
 He has spent his entire career in media and marketing and has lived and worked in Kentucky, South Carolina, Washington, DC and Richmond, VA, where he currently resides with his wife, Kathryn.
 Kathryn is a Pittsburgh, PA, native and graduated from West Virginia University in 1977.
 She has a nursing degree from WVU and a law degree from George Mason University.
 As the owners and publishers of Waterway Guide Media, they currently reside in Richmond and maintain a second home in Deltaville, where the Waterway Guide is headquartered.
 They have been boating together for over 30 years.

-Growing up on Chesapeake Bay and North Carolina’s beaches, Ed recalls the stories of his grandfather’s tenure with the Lighthouse Service and U.S. Coast Guard as keeper of Cape Henry, Corolla, Thimble Shoals, Old Plantation Flats, Lower Cedar Point, Bodie Island and other lights during his lifetime.
+Growing up sailing, fishing and boating on Chesapeake Bay and North Carolina’s beaches, Ed recalls the stories of his grandfather’s tenure with the Lighthouse Service and U.S. Coast Guard as keeper of Cape Henry, Corolla, Thimble Shoals, Old Plantation Flats, Lower Cedar Point, Bodie Island and other assignments during his lifetime.

-Ed’s extensive travels in Cuba over the past 15 years resulted in the latest Waterway Guide publication, Cuba Bound, to join the company’s line‐up of cruising guides.
+Ed’s extensive travels in Cuba over the past 20 years resulted in the new Waterway Guide Cuba publication.

 Waterway Guide Managing Editor Jani Parker grew up sailing in small boats on the Pamlico River in North Carolina and continued through college, where she met her sail and soul mate, Max.
 She and Max have lived in Deltaville since 2001, along with their now teenage son, Bay.
 The family has had a series of sailboats over the years and has sailed together on their own boats and on others from Nova Scotia to the Caribbean.
 Their favorite sailing is in their own “back yard,” the Chesapeake Bay, where they currently sail an Island Packet 31, Lorelei.
 Jani had a 15-year career in public relations and served 10 years as an educator prior to joining Waterway Guide.
 She has a BA in English from East Carolina University and a M.Ed. in Instructional Technology from Virginia Tech.